---->

 responses without considering any mechanisms connecting them.

-matters of philosophy or logic and not science, and not disprovable
+matters of philosophy or logic and not science, and not currently provable or

-by science.
-Newton concluded that though he had disproven
+disprovable by science.
+Newton publicly concluded that though he had disproved

 substantial elements of Galileo-Descartes mechanical physics, like

-ether vortex motion gravity and motion tides, some modification of
+ether vortex motion gravity and motion tides, he allowed that some future modification of

 a mechanical ether theory might correctly explain gravity,

 magnetism, electricity and light.
-But Newton himself seemingly
+But Newton himself really seemingly

-physics, which he also thought might perhaps correctly explain
+physics, which he also seemingly thought might more likely correctly explain

 Newton's considerations on Descartes push-physics as against